sbdrchauhan/python-DS-ML/03_pandas/README.md

 df.to_string() # render a df to a console-freindly tabular output df.values      # gives us data only w/o index and cols, like numpy matrix

+# to find the correlation quickly
+df.corr()     # to find pairwise correlation betw all columns

 # copying df, and then working on copy
 df_copy = df.copy()
 ```